Skip straight to costs, setup types, or next steps.

 - Premium finish, custom size

-- Adds property value
+- Adds genuine property value

-- Fully integrated
+- Fully integrated look

-- Highest cost & timeline
+- Highest cost and timeline

 - Multiple trades required

-- Council permit likely
+- Council permit likely needed

 Cold Plunge + Sauna Combo

-- Best contrast therapy
+- Best contrast therapy experience

-- Strong lifestyle appeal
+- Strong lifestyle and property appeal

-- Highest investment
+- Highest total investment

-- Significant space planning
+- Needs significant space planning

-- Complex installation
+- More complex installation

 Indoor vs Outdoor Cold Plunge